deepwell/vim-config/README.md

     ./install.sh && source ~/.bash_profile

 ##.vimrc
-To edit your vimrc, use the vr alias.
+Edit vimrc:

     vr

 ##Bundles
 You can install bundles in the same way as you would normally do with pathogen (git clone into ~/.vim/bundles).
 However, the installation includes scripts that make managing bundles easier.

-If you want to remove all existing bundles, run:
+Edit bundles.cfg:

+    vb

+Install all bundles listed in bundles.cfg:

+    install-bundles

+Remove all bundles:

     remove-bundles

-To remove all bundles and reinstall all bundles listed in bundles.cfg, run:
+Remove all bundles and install all bundles listed in bundles.cfg:

     update-bundles

-To install all bundles listed in bundles.cfg, run:

-    install-bundles

-To edit bundles.cfg, use the provided alias vb.

-    vb

 ##Aliases
-These are handy shortcuts for working with vim and vim-config.

-    ./aliases.sh

 sv = sudo vim

 v = vim

+vb = vim /path/to/vim-config/bundle.cfg

-vb = cd ~/.vim/bundle
+vc = cd /path/to/vim-config

-vrc = ~/.vimrc
+vr = vim ~/.vimrc